 On page 104 in IBIS Version 6.1, change at-pad to at-buffer terminal (shown in red)

-From
+From:

 IMPORTANT: measurements for receivers in IBIS are normally assumed to be conducted at the die pads/pins.
 In such cases, the electrical input model data comprises a “load” which affects the waveform seen at the pads.
 However, for models measure the analog input response at the die pads or inside the circuit (this does not preclude tools from reporting digital D_receive and/or analog port responses in addition to at-pad A_signal response).
 If at-pad measurements are desired, the A_signal port would be named in the A_to_D line under port1.
 The A_to_D converter then effectively acts “in parallel” with the load of the circuit.
 If internal measurements are desired (e.g., if the user wishes to view the signal after processing by the receiver), the user-defined signal port would be named in the A_to_D line under port1.
 The A_to_D converter is effectively “in series” with the receiver model.
 The vhigh and vlow parameters should be adjusted as appropriate to the measurement point of interest.

-With
+To:

 IMPORTANT: measurements for receivers in IBIS are normally assumed to be conducted at the die pads/pins.
 In such cases, the electrical input model data comprises a “load” which affects the waveform seen at the pads.
 However, for models measure the analog input response at the die pads or inside the circuit (this does not preclude tools from reporting digital D_receive and/or analog port responses in addition to at-buffer terminal A_signal response).
 If at-buffer terminal measurements are desired, the A_signal port would be named in the A_to_D line under port1.
 The A_to_D converter then effectively acts “in parallel” with the load of the circuit.
 If internal measurements are desired (e.g., if the user wishes to view the signal after processing by the receiver), the user-defined signal port would be named in the A_to_D line under port1.
 The A_to_D converter is effectively “in series” with the receiver model.
 The vhigh and vlow parameters should be adjusted as appropriate to the measurement point of interest.
 In this case, both A_signal port and user-defined signal ports shall be listed in the Ports subparameter.